schefa/Secretary/README.md

 If you are a developer you are free to submit a pull request with your code fix, as long as there is a clear description of what was not working for you, why and how you fixed it.

 ## COPYRIGHT AND DISCLAIMER
 Secretary for Joomla!
-Copyright (c) 2014-2017 Fjodor Schäfer
+Copyright (c) 2014-2017 Fjodor Schäfer, schefa.com

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the MIT License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+You should have received a copy of the MIT License along with this program.
+If not, see https://opensource.org/licenses/MIT.